brunorijsman/rift-python/doc/negative-disaggregation-feature-guide.md

 Each router can just "spray" all north-bound traffic accross all parent routers using a equal cost multi-path (ECMP) default route.
 The Clos topology guarantees that (in the absence of failures) it doesn't matter which parent router is chosen.
 Any parent router is able to reach the final destination at the same cost as any other parent router.
-Have a look at the topology below and spend a few minutes to convince yourself that this is indeed a true statement.
+Have a look at the topologies in this guide and spend a few minutes to convince yourself that this is indeed a true statement.

 However, we have to consider the unhappy scenario as well.
 What if one or more links or routers are down?
 In this case a simple default route for all north-bound traffic is not going to work.